yutaophysics/yutaophysics.github.io/en/index.md

 I am Yu-Tao Hu, a doctoral student at Sun Yat-Sen University, major in theoretical physics.

 ## About This Website
-This website at present stores some of my detailed notes only.
+This website at present stores some of my notes only.

 ## Notes
 [Topological Physics (in Chinese)](/拓扑物理笔记.pdf)